-- Contingent Loss Limits: Worst case scenarios that shock prices and volatilities by more than has occurred historically.
+- Originator, Arranger, Manager and Servicer on Contingent Loss Limits: Worst case scenarios that shock prices and volatilities by more than has occurred historically.
 Multiple scenarios are set for each market to capture the non-linearity and complexity of exposures arising from derivatives; - Position Limits: volume, maturity and open position limits are set on a large number of market instruments and securities in order to constrain concentration risk and to avoid the accumulation of risky, illiquid positions; and - Value at Risk (VaR) Limits: statistical measure that determines the potential loss in trading value at both a business and aggregate level.